-- 6.9.1.
+6.9.1.
 The use of job evaluation enables the Council to set appropriate remuneration levels based on internal job size relativities within the Council.
-However, in exceptional circumstances it may be necessary to take account of the external pay market in order to attract and retain employees with a competitive salary where the experience, skills and capacity are in short supply. - 6.9.2.
-The Council has a Market Supplement Scheme to ensure that the requirement for any market pay supplements is objectively justified by reference to clear and transparent evidence of relevant market comparators, using appropriate data sources.
+However, in exceptional circumstances it may be necessary to take account of the external pay market in order to attract and retain employees with a competitive salary where the experience, skills and capacity are in short supply.

+- 6.9.2.
+The Council has a Market Supplement Scheme (see Appendix F) to ensure that the requirement for any market pay supplements is objectively justified by reference to clear and transparent evidence of relevant market comparators, using appropriate data sources.
 It is the Council's policy that any such additional payments are kept to a minimum and reviewed on a regular basis so that they can be withdrawn where no longer considered necessary for recruitment and retention.
-The principles underpinning this Market Supplement Scheme are equally applicable to all other employee groups within the Council and may be implemented accordingly.
+The principles underpinning this Market Supplement Scheme are equally applicable to all other employee groups within the Council and may be implemented accordingly. - 6.9.3.
+Currently the Council pays the following market supplements in recognition of the significant recruitment and retention difficulties the service faces: - Approved Mental Health Practitioners £1,000 allowance p.a. for 33 sessions on day rota and £2000 p.a. allowance for 24 sessions on out of hours rota.
+This arrangement is under review but will continue until such time as full consideration of the propriate remuneration for AMHP roles is agreed - The supplement for Casual Care staff for bank holiday working continues.